livecomsjournal/livecomsjournal.github.io/_editorial_policies/02_editor_instructions.md

 - Handles analysis of presubmission inquiries
 - On article submission, confirms that the article is consistent with the presubmission letter
 - Passes the article and presubmission letter to an appropriate Associate Editor to manage the review process (unless he or she decides to manage the review process directly)
+- Makes a final decision after receiving a recommendation from the Associate Editor and reviewers (see below)

 ### Associate Editor